 To sum up I have been engaged in environmental humanities for 25 years, and at the moment I am as scientific director taking part of the build up of The Seed Box.
 An Environmental Humanities Collaboratory at Linköping University.

 Most of my teaching is conducted within the doctoral education at Tema Technology and social change.
-I have been main supervisor for eleven researchers that have taken doctoral degree, and co-supervisor for eight.
+I have been main supervisor for twelve researchers that have taken doctoral degree, and co-supervisor for nine.
 I am also leading a course within my area of expertise as part of the obligation courses in the doctoral education program at Tema T.

 I am member of the Institutional Board of Tema, and of the scientific directors of group of the Seed Box.
 I am also responsible for Tema T's higher seminars and publication series.